ragnarok22/whereami.nvim/README.md

 # Whereami.nvim
-A simple plugin for neovim to get the current location.
+An easy way to test your VPN by getting your current location without leaving Neovim.

 ## Installation
 Using Lazy: